 Different enemy classes are vulnerable to different attacks.
 Whilst low-level enemies like zombies will succumb to almost anything, other enemies are more vulnerable to certain weapons, and may be immune to some attacks.
 This vulnerability is usually referencing popular myth or fiction on the subject; Werewolves are most vulnerable to thrown silverware, for example.
 Other vulnerabilities are less grounded in logic; Martians, for example, are most vulnerable to tomatoes.

 Weapons are found in the environment, and most are everyday objects.
 The basic weapon is the squirt gun, which the player always starts with.
 Other weapons include foodstuffs, such as Icepops, and tools, such as the weedwacker.
 More far-fetched weapons are also found in certain situations.
 Killing a Martian will force him to drop his Bubble Gun, whilst the Pandora's Box item can be found in pyramids.
 Levels contain chests, cupboards, and similar that can be opened to find weapons and items.
 Most levels contain locked doors, which have to be opened with a Key or otherwise bypassed.
 A Key works on any door, but can only be used once.
 Occasionally, levels contain Skeleton Doors, which can only be opened with a much rarer Skeleton Key.
 Environments also contain destructible walls, which can be identified by the cracks in them.
-These can be opened with a sufficiently strong attack, such as a Bazooka, or by forcing a sufficiently strong enemy to destroy it with you.
+These can be opened with a sufficiently strong attack, such as a Bazooka, or by tricking a sufficiently strong enemy into destroying it.